Appendix B: Medical Retirement – Serious Illness

 (a) Pre-process

-Where the employer has reasonable grounds to consider that the employee may be medically unfit for work by reason of serious illness as per 1.3(b) the employer will in the first instance:
+Where the employer has reasonable grounds to consider that the employee may be medically unfit for work by reason of serious illness as per clause 1.3(b) above the employer will in the first instance:

-(ii) inform the employee she/he is entitled to attend up to three sessions from an employee assistance programme (EAP) and extend to the employee the opportunity to access EAP counselling;
+2. inform the employee they are entitled to attend up to three sessions from an Employee Assistance Programme (EAP) and extend to the employee the opportunity to access EAP counselling;

 Note: Reasonable grounds is explained above.
-The Employee Assistance Programme provides to the employee direct access to an independent counsellor on a short term, confidential basis to address personal issues that impact on the workplace.
-Where the EAP provider recommends further sessions the employer shall consider whether to fund additional sessions.
+The Employee Assistance Programme provides direct access to an independent counsellor on a short term, confidential basis.
+Where the EAP provider recommends further sessions the employer will consider whether to fund additional sessions.

 (b) Registered Medical Specialist

-(i) Where the employer proceeds with the process, the employee shall undergo a medical examination from a registered medical specialist nominated by the employer.
+1. Where the employer proceeds with the process, the employee will undergo a medical examination from a registered medical specialist nominated by the employer.

 Note: No concurrence will be given without the specified medical evidence being provided.

-(ii) The medical specialist shall provide in writing a description of the employee’s illness, a statement as to whether or not the employee will be able to wholly or substantially perform their duties both currently and in the foreseeable future, and the reasons for the decision.
+1. The medical specialist will provide in writing a description of the employee’s illness, a statement as to whether or not the employee will be able to wholly or substantially perform their duties both currently and in the foreseeable future, and the reasons for the decision.

-(iv) Where two medical specialist opinions are sought and these medical opinions agree that the employee will not be able to wholly or substantially perform their duties both currently and in the foreseeable future, then the employer may seek concurrence to medically retire the employee.
+3. Where two medical specialist opinions agree that the employee will not be able to wholly or substantially perform their duties both currently and in the foreseeable future, the employer may seek concurrence to medically retire the employee.

 (c) Registered General Practitioner

-(ii) Where two medical opinions from a general practitioner are sought and these medical opinions conflict, the employee and employer shall attempt to agree on a third registered general practitioner to provide a further medical certificate.
-If they cannot agree, the employer shall nominate the registered general practitioner.
+2. Where two general practitioner opinions conflict, the employee and employer will attempt to agree on a third registered general practitioner.
+If they cannot agree, the employer will nominate the practitioner.

-All costs associated with the medical examination(s) and the employee assistance programme shall be met by the employer.
+4. All costs associated with the medical examination(s) and the employee assistance programme will be met by the employer.

 1.6

-Where the majority of medical evidence does not support a claim for medical retirement under this provision this process shall cease.
+Where the majority of medical evidence does not support a claim for medical retirement under this provision this process will cease.

 Note: The intention of this clause is to bring an end to this process.